dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 As you can see, the new API simply adds to the list of books the book representation received from the body of the HTTP POST request.
 The important thing is that the API has been marked with the `Authorize` attribute by specifying that the `write:books` permission is required.

-## Allowing to add books from React client
+## Allowing to Add Books from the React Client

 On the React client side, you will implement the addition of books.